 Marubozu candlesticks indicate that a stock traded strongly in one direction throughout the day.
-It either closed at its low price of the day or highest price of the day.
-Typically their candlesticks have a long real body and no wicks or shadows.
-Although we know that charts are not always picture perfect.
+It closed at its low price or the highest price of the day.
+Typically, their candlesticks have a long, real body and no wicks or shadows.
+However, we know that charts are not always picture-perfect.

 Marubozu candlesticks are found on all stock charts and all time frames.
-The marubozu candlestick can be bullish or bearish depending on who controlled the day.
+The marubozu candlestick can be bullish or bearish, depending on who controls the day.

-There are some days one side wins hence the formation of the marubozu candlestick.
+There are some days when one side wins, hence the formation of the marubozu candlestick.
 Greed and fear move markets when trading.
 Traders take advantage of the movement of price.
-In reality, simply trading the emotions of other people.
+In reality, it is simply trading the emotions of other people.

-The invention of candlestick charts allows us to gauge how people from around the world view the market.
-When traders have a handle on what other traders are feeling, they can use that to their advantage.
+The invention of candlestick charts allows us to gauge how people around the world view the market.
+When traders have a handle on what other traders feel, they can use that to their advantage.

-One may look at marubozu candlesticks by themselves; however when looking at the overall pattern it is apart of is important.
-Together the candlesticks paint a bigger picture.
-These candlesticks tell who controlled the day; like a bullish or bearish marubozu.
+One may look at marubozu candlesticks by themselves; however, when looking at the overall pattern, it is part of what is important.
+Together, the candlesticks paint a bigger picture.
+These candlesticks tell who controlled the day, like a bullish or bearish marubozu.

 A bullish marubozu indicates that buyers controlled the price from open to close and is considered extremely bullish.